4 / 5 stars from 322 users.

-What are pesticides?
 Pesticides are used to repel, control or kill organisms in order to reduce their negative impact on agricultural products.
 Modern pesticides target weeds, insects, bacteria, viruses, parasites, fungi and other pests that reduce agricultural yield.

-Excessive pesticide contamination can be harmful to human health.
+The problem is that excessive pesticide contamination can be harmful to human health.
 Even after washing, some fruits and vegetables consistently carry much higher levels of pesticide residue than others.

 Some fruits and veggies are better to buy organic, and others are safe to buy non-organic.
 Some fruits and vegetables require very few pesticides for growth.
 Some, due to tough skins or peels, absorb fewer residues.